ocaml-multicore/kcas/README.md

 and/or
 [`Xt`](https://ocaml-multicore.github.io/kcas/doc/kcas/Kcas/Xt/index.html) APIs
 to perform operations over multiple locations.
-This should not be done just-in-case, however, as, even though **kcas** is efficient, it does naturally have higher overhead than the Stdlib [`Atomic`](https://v2.ocaml.org/api/Atomic.html).
+This should not be done just-in-case, however, as, even though **Kcas** is efficient, it does naturally have higher overhead than the Stdlib [`Atomic`](https://v2.ocaml.org/api/Atomic.html).